Telford Campus: food, fitness and fun

 7) Are you a culture vulture?

 Catch everything from Superslam Wrestling to the Bon Jovi Experience, as well as touring theatre and the latest laughs from acts like Joel Dommett and Russell Kane at The Place.
 If you want to learn something new, whilst stepping back in time, explore nearby Ironbridge Gorge Museums.
 Or for some local heritage (with renowned cakes!), why not visit Sunnycroft, or Benthall Hall National Trust properties nearby?
 Your parents will love them and they offer student membership for £36 a year.

 Got a head for heights?
 Why not try out the climbing walls, skyline ropes courses, and jump into nothing at SkyReach at Telford Town Park?
 (Open April to November).
 If you’re a bit of a basket-case, Telford Balloon Fiesta at the Town Park Arena, QEII, in May each year is an aerial spectacle worth checking out.
 Alternatively, you can explore the history of the Royal Air Force (and see the amazing planes) at RAF Cosford: open every day, and it’s FREE to visit!

 9) Something different

 If you want to try something different, Telford and the surrounding area have some wonderful experiences that will keep your calls home interesting.
-Whether you hop on a locomotive at Telford Steam Railway, fill your stomach at Jenko’s Mongolian Barbecue, or feed the animals at Hoo Farm Animal Kingdom!
-Or get dressed up as your favourite character, and head to Comic Con at the International Centre, where you might even meet some stars!
+Whether you hop on a locomotive at Telford Steam Railway; fill your stomach with Mongolian and Brazilian BBQ at Jenko’s; feed the animals at Hoo Farm Animal Kingdom; or get dressed up as your favourite character, and head to Comic Con at the International Centre, where you might even meet some stars!